Application of optical squeezing to microresonator based optical sensors

+equation \eqref{eqs_raw_d} for $\hat{d}$ remains unchanged.
 Let us also explicitly detach the mean values from the quantum fluctuations:

-where $\alpha$, $\beta$ are the strong classical amplitudes and $\hat{a}$, $\hat{b}$ are now quantum fluctuations of the respective modes with zero mean values, $\mean{\hat{a}}=\mean{\hat{b}}=0$.
-We assume that $\alpha$, $\beta$ do not depend on time.
+where $\alpha$, $\beta$, $\delta$ are the strong classical amplitudes and $\hat{a}$, $\hat{b}$, $\hat{d}$ are now quantum fluctuations of the respective modes with $\mean{\hat{a}}=0$.
+We assume that $\alpha$, $\beta$, $\delta$ do not depend on time.
 Without limiting the generality, we also assume that $\Im\beta=0$.
-Keeping then in Eq.\,\eqref{eqs_RWA0} only linear in quantum fluctuations and in the signal $\xi$ terms and assuming that
+Keeping then in Eqs.\,\eqref{eqs_RWA0} only linear in quantum fluctuations and in the signal $\xi$ terms and assuming that